ramraj07/distributedCompute/README.md

 # distributedCompute
-DISTRIBUTEDCOMPUTE Evaluate a function on multiple arguments over man client machines
+## Evaluate a function on multiple arguments over many client machines

    Use distributedCompute to evaluate a function on a cell array of arguments on many client machines.
 The function accepts as arguments the handle of the function to execute, a cell array of arguments, a